San Marcos Growers LogoSan Marcos Growers

 Echeveria 'Domingo' is a Dick Wright hybrid between Echeveria runyonii and Echeveria cante (was called E. subrigida when cross was made) was reportedly named Domingo, the Spanish word for Sunday, in reference to its white coloration and clean formal shape.
 Dick Wright of De Luz, California (north San Diego County), hybridized many showy Echeveria hybrids from 1958 until 1985, when his nursery was destroyed by the devastating Camp Pendleton Firestorm.
 Our plants produced in the Longview Horticulture micropropagation laboratory (tissue culture) in Australia.
 We grew and sold this nice plant from 2009 until 2013.

-This information about Echeveria 'Domingo' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Echeveria 'Domingo' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]